J.P. Crawford Player Props: Mariners vs. Athletics

-On Wednesday, J.P.
-Crawford (.219 batting average in his past 10 games, with two doubles, a home run, six walks and six RBI) and the Seattle Mariners face the Oakland Athletics, whose starting pitcher will be JP Sears.
-First pitch is at 9:40 PM ET.
+On Thursday, J.P.
+Crawford (.235 batting average in his past 10 games, with two doubles, a home run, six walks and eight RBI) and the Seattle Mariners play the Oakland Athletics, whose starting pitcher will be Drew Rucinski.
+First pitch is at 3:37 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Athletics.
+He had a one-hit performance in his previous game (1-for-4) against the Athletics.

 J.P.
 Crawford Game Info & Props vs. the Athletics